-The SBA offers low-interest, fixed-rate loans to homeowners, renters, and businesses who have suffered damage as a result of a natural disaster.
+The SBA offers low-interest, fixed-rate loans to those who've suffered damage as a result of a natural disaster.

-Who provides the loan.
-The SBA might issue you a disaster loan itself or the loan might come from a participating lender.
+The SBA might issue the disaster loan itself or the loan might come from a participating lender.
 If you get your loan directly from the SBA, then the SBA will service (manage) the loan.
-If you take out the loan from a participating lender, that lender is responsible for servicing your loan.
-(Learn more about Getting an SBA Loan After a Natural Disaster)
+But if you take out the loan from a participating lender, that lender is responsible for servicing your loan.
+(13 C.F.R. § 123.16).

-You might have to put up collateral to get the loan.
-Because SBA disaster assistance is given in the form of loans, not grants, borrowers must agree to pay the money back.
-For certain SBA disaster loans, borrowers have to provide collateral for the loan.
-In some cases, this means that the borrower must allow the lender to place a lien on the damaged home or on replacement real estate.
-In other cases, the lender might require the borrower to give the lender a security interest in personal property.
-Or the lender might require a lien on both real estate and personal property.
+So, a borrower might have to allow the lender to place a lien on the damaged home or on replacement real estate.
+Or the lender might require the borrower to give the lender a security interest in personal property.
+(The lender could also require a lien on both real estate and personal property.)

-If the borrower defaults on the payments for a disaster loan that's secured by the borrower’s home or other real estate, the lender can foreclose on the property.
-The foreclosure will be either judicial (through court) or nonjudicial (outside of court supervision) depending on state law and whether or not the mortgage contract has a provision granting a power of sale.
+If the borrower defaults on the payments for a disaster loan that's secured by the borrower’s home or other real estate, the lender could potentially foreclose.
+The foreclosure will be either judicial or nonjudicial, depending on state law and whether or not the mortgage contract has a provision granting a power of sale.

-If you’re currently facing a potential foreclosure due to nonpayment on a SBA disaster loan, consider talking to a local foreclosure attorney to learn about different options for your situation.
+If you’re facing a possible foreclosure due to nonpayment on an SBA disaster loan, consider talking to a local foreclosure attorney to learn about different options for your situation.

-If you’re behind on payments for a mortgage that you already had when the disaster hit, see Help for Homeowners Facing Foreclosure After a Natural Disaster: Foreclosure Moratoriums to learn about foreclosure relief after a natural disaster.
+If you’re behind on payments for a mortgage that you already had when the disaster hit, see Help for Homeowners Facing Foreclosure After a Natural Disaster to learn about foreclosure relief after a natural disaster.